Tile Roof Replacement Cost in Florida: What Property Managers Should Budget For

 1. Schedule a Roof Audit

-A qualified roofing contractor should measure, photograph, and test decking at key areas to produce a detailed scope.
+A qualified roofing contractor should measure, photograph, and perform destructive testing only with owner authorization to produce a detailed scope.

 2. Standardize Specifications